tonnyf22/Lab1_Lua_Api_Database/README.md

 Run project with <code>lua -l setup src/main.lua</code>.

-Do not forget to set up you MySQL database on machine before running.
+Do not forget to set up MySQL database on your machine before running.

 <code>src/db_inits.txt</code> - configuration file for setting connection parameters (order is IMPORTANT):